python/cpython/Mac/README.rst

 Weak linking support
 ====================

-The CPython sources support building with the latest SDK while targetting deployment to macOS 10.9.
+The CPython sources support building with the latest SDK while targeting deployment to macOS 10.9.
 This is done through weak linking of symbols introduced in macOS 10.10 or later and checking for their availability at runtime.